Utility player: Baseball

 In baseball, a utility player is a player who can play several different positions.
 In general, each Major League Baseball team has at least one player who can be described as a utility player.

 Most professional teams have two types of utility players.
 There are "utility infielders", who usually play all of the infield positions (plus occasionally catcher).
 Utility outfielders or "fourth outfielders" tend to play all three outfield positions at various times.
 Occasionally, there will be players who perform a combination of the two duties.
 Utility players tend to be players who come off the bench, though this is not absolute.
-Often, players who do not have high prospects to be a major league star will learn additional positions so they can look more attractive to major league clubs as bench talent.
+Often, players who are not expected to be a major league star will learn additional positions so they can look more attractive to major league clubs as bench players.

-A third type of utility player is often seen in youth baseball, and occasionally in college baseball—a player talented enough as a pitcher and position player to play in both roles.
+A third type of utility player is often seen in youth baseball and occasionally in college baseball: a player talented enough as a pitcher and position player to play in both roles.
 The term "utility player" is not typically used to describe such an individual, with "two-way player" used instead.

 Even more rarely, a player can have the talent to play both roles at the top professional level.
-Babe Ruth began his career as a pitcher, but proved to be such a strong hitter that he briefly alternated in the two roles until becoming a full-time position player.
-A current example is Shohei Ohtani, who made the Best Nine of Japan's Pacific League as both a pitcher and a hitter in 2016, and is a designated hitter / starting pitcher for the Los Angeles Angels.
+Babe Ruth began his career as a pitcher but proved to be such a strong hitter that he briefly alternated in the two roles until becoming a full-time position player.
+A current example is Shohei Ohtani, who made the Best Nine of Japan's Pacific League as both a pitcher and a hitter in 2016, and is a designated hitter and starting pitcher for the Los Angeles Dodgers and formerly played both roles for the Los Angeles Angels.